 The second part of the business plan is knowing how to obtain funds to pay for capital projects when it is necessary.
 An independent, professional reserve study will not only identify future costs but should determine a minimum and stable level of funding to accommodate these future capital projects.
 Thus, homeowners can be reassured that there is minimal risk of special assessments.

 Quite often, the independent reserve study provider can make recommendations that prolong or extend the life of common elements and save homeowners significant dollars over the long term.
 For example, many times associations run into problems with leaking foundation walls.
 Bringing in excavators and obtaining two or more bids to correct the problems can be a far more expensive solution as opposed to seeking impartial advice from an independent reserve study provider offering alternative and often less costly solutions to a particular problem.

-An independent professional reserve study is a great marketing tool to prospective buyers and their lenders.
+An independent professional reserve study is a great marketing tool for prospective buyers and their lenders.
 The independent reserve study shows that the association is managed with expert advice, which adds value to the property.
-Prospective buyers, particularly second time buyers, are more shrewd and likely to ask not only how much is in reserves, but what is the money in reserves to be used for?
+Prospective buyers, particularly second-time buyers, are more shrewd and likely to ask not only how much is in reserves, but what is the money in reserves to be used for?

 As a governance, the board has a fiduciary responsibility to the owners not dissimilar from the responsibility corporate board members have to shareholders.
 They must, to the best of their ability, strengthen the value of the organization.
 The reserve study must comply with the AICPA (American Institute of Certified Public Accountants) accounting guidelines for financial reporting and state reporting requirements, which change on an annual basis in some states.